 - Violation of securities law relating to benefits plans

 - Federal Employees’ Group Life Insurance Act claims

 - Executive compensation and stock options

 - And more.

 Our attorneys are qualified to handle complex ERISA litigation cases, including those involving multi-plaintiff and complex medical or financial issues.
 We are able to represent numerous parties involved in ERISA litigation including employers, employees, trustees, administrators, and professional advisors.

-To learn more about ERISA litigation and protect your legal interests, please contact the experienced attorneys at Oshman & Mirisola who can evaluate your case to determine the best way to protect and exercise your legal rights.
+To learn more about ERISA litigation and protect your legal interests, please contact the experienced attorneys at The Oshman Firm who can evaluate your case to determine the best way to protect and exercise your legal rights.